apache/infrastructure-website/content/pages/jira-guidelines.md

 When you have completed entering the useful information, click **Create** to create the ticket.

 <h3 id="followup">Follow-up<a class="headerlink" href="#followup" title="Permanent link">&para;</a></h3>

 Once you have submitted your ticket, allow a reasonable time for Infra to respond to you.
 A team member will probably respond within 24 hours for an urgent issue, but might take a great deal longer for a low-priority request.
 After that time has passed, feel free to write a reminder email to `users@infra.apache.org`, including the Jira ticket number.

 Infra may respond in a number of ways, including:

   - Closing the ticket as **invalid**.
 Review "Before you create a ticket", above, for reasons that may generate this response.
   - Asking for **further details**.
 You may then see that the status of the ticket has changed to _waiting for user_.
 Provide the details as best you can in a comment, and change the status to _waiting for Infra_.
   - Reporting the issue **resolved**.
-Please verify the fix or that the requested service is now avaialable.
+Please verify the fix or that the requested service is now available.
 If all is well, and Infra has not changed the status to _closed_ or one of its variants, feel free to do so yourself.

 **Note**: If the ticket's status is _waiting for user_, Infra may ignore it for now and work on other tickets.